 It’s parents who should first change

 All my kids are picture-perfect!
 They’re straight A’s model students.
-At home, they read the Bible, eat vegetables, and do choirs.
+At home, they read the Bible, ate vegetables, and do choirs.

 But just like any other child, they’re never perfect.
 If they were, that makes me a “perfect parent,” and that was my problem—I wanted perfection.
 To unlearn perfection, I learned the following.

 A “child bully” can be a result of a dysfunctional family or wrong modeling.
 Nonetheless, this character begins at home.
-That is why we cannot allow kids to have the habit of fighting back authority.
 Two things I have learned in dealing with it.